segp-uob/segp/dev/Worksheets/1_DevOps_Docker_CI.md

 ```
 In your teams as a minimum you will need to:

-1.Implement version control of your choice (Git, Bitbucket, SVN, etc) and setup Dev, Staging and Live branches.
+- Implement version control of your choice (Git, Bitbucket, SVN, etc) and setup Dev, Staging and Live branches.
 You can use the template repository <here>
-2.Setup Staging and Live environments aligned to Staging and Live branches as in the template above.
+- Setup Staging and Live environments aligned to Staging and Live branches as in the template above.
-3.Write tests for the critical components in your code base (and treat your tests as production code).
+- Write tests for the critical components in your code base (and treat your tests as production code).
 These tests should cover UAT (User Acceptance) and functional/unit tests.
-4.Get a suitable continuous integration and delivery service that will enable you to run those tests on every push to the repository and also deploy your builds where you need them.
+- Get a suitable continuous integration and delivery service that will enable you to run those tests on every push to the repository and also deploy your builds where you need them.
 This might be as simple as adding a script into your Dockerfile.

 There are tools such as Jenkins and Gitlab which can be used to automate the CI pipeline, however, this is not necessary and isn't covered in detail in this set of workshops.
 You might want to explore these tools as a team.
 The benefits of doing it this way are fast feedback, no surprises, detect issues early & improve testability.
 We will be covering 1,2 and some elements of 3, however, it's important that as a team you agree how best testing should work on your system.